Five-year Goals and Associated Interim Benchmarks

 By 2021-22, WCU will produce 1,372 critical workforce credentials, an increase of 24.2% (267 additional critical workforce credentials over a base of 1,105).

-From Western Carolina: Founded as a teacher’s college, WCU has a long tradition of preparing students of today to become teachers of tomorrow.
+From Western Carolina: Founded as a teacher’s college, WCU has a long tradition of preparing the students of today to become the teachers of tomorrow.
 In addition to producing teachers, WCU’s College of Health and Human Sciences has been nationally recognized for its nursing, physical therapy, emergency medical care, environmental health, nutrition and dietetics, and recreational therapy programs.
-The university recently added a new bachelor’s degree program in integrated health sciences in the fall of 2018 in an effort to prepare graduates to fill various roles that support healthy living across diverse populations in businesses, community organizations, and numerous support positions throughout the health care industry.
-The program has exceeded its expected enrollment goals, with more than 400 students enrolled for the fall 2020 semester.
-In addition to meeting growing workforce demands in health care, high-tech manufacturing, and agricultural and natural products development, a new state-of-the-art building to house programs in science, technology, engineering and mathematics is under construction.
-The Apodaca Science Building is scheduled for completion by fall 2021.
-Additionally, WCU’s instructional site at Biltmore Park in Asheville is providing access to academic programming to better meet the educational needs of the burgeoning Interstate 26 corridor of Buncombe-Henderson counties.
+The university recently added a bachelor’s degree program in integrated health sciences in the fall of 2018 to prepare graduates to fill various roles that support healthy living across diverse populations in businesses, community organizations, and numerous support positions throughout the health care industry.
+The program has exceeded its expected enrollment goals, with more than 500 students enrolled for the fall 2021 semester.
+In addition to meeting growing workforce demands in health care, high-tech manufacturing, and agricultural and natural products development, the new state-of-the-art Apodaca Science Building opened in fall 2021.
+The building houses programming in biology, chemistry, physics, interdisciplinary forensic science, geology, natural resources, and computer science.
+Additionally, WCU’s instructional site at Biltmore Park in Asheville provides access to academic programming to meet the educational needs of those along the burgeoning Interstate 26 corridor of Buncombe-Henderson counties.
 Through its Center for Rapid Product Realization, WCU’s College of Engineering and Technology assists businesses and industries across the Southeast through its emphasis on hands-on, project-based learning that allows students to gain valuable experience while working to help clients solve real-world problems.
-WCU’s Center for Career and Professional Development recently launched Hire Advantage, a high-impact program that helps train campus supervisors so they can make sure student employees have meaningful work experiences in jobs that are related to their fields of study.
+WCU’s Center for Career and Professional Development recently launched Hire Advantage, a high-impact program that helps train campus supervisors so they can make sure student employees have meaningful work experiences in jobs related to their fields of study.

 Five-year Graduation Rates